processone/docs.ejabberd.im/content/admin/configuration/modules.md

 Same as top-level [use_cache](toplevel.md#use_cache) option, but applied to this module only.

 - **user\_mucsub\_from\_muc\_archive**: *true | false*
-When this option is disabled, for each individual subscriber a separa mucsub message is stored.
+When this option is disabled, for each individual subscriber a separate mucsub message is stored.
 With this option enabled, when a user fetches archive virtual mucsub, messages are generated from muc archives.
 The default value is *false*.